 The structure of the new General Board is demonstrated in the diagram below:

 The General Board is elected biennially at the Annual General Meeting.
 Vacant posts can be filled by majority agreement of the elected General Board.
 All members of the Association are entitled to stand for election and vote at the AGM.
-These positions are carried out on a voluntary basis with each police service in Sctoland working with a Memorandum of Understanding (MOU) giving officers and staff the time to carry out work for the Association.
-The AGM for the Association is held in November of each year and the commitee meet every two months.
+These positions are carried out on a voluntary basis with each police service in Scotland working with a Memorandum of Understanding (MOU) giving officers and staff the time to carry out work for the Association.
+The AGM for the Association is held in November of each year and the committee meet every two months.

 As the title suggests, Local Coordinators represent the Association at a local level and organise local events and engagement.
 Local Coordinators were set up following the 2017 AGM.
 The Local Areas are based on the 13 geographical Divisions of Police Scotland and we are including the non-geographical national divisions for Local Coordinators.
 These are:

-Argyll and West Dunbartonshire; Ayrshire; Dumfries and Galloway; Edinburgh; Fife; Forth Valley; Greater Glasgow; Highland and Islands; Lanarkshire; North East; Renfrewshire and Inverclyde; Tayside; The Lothians and Scottish Borders.
+Argyll and West Dunbartonshire; Ayrshire; Dumfries and Galloway; Edinburgh; Fife; Forth Valley; Greater Glasgow; Highland and Islands; Lanarkshire; North East; Renfrewshire and Inverclyde; Tayside; Lothian and Scottish Borders.
 Also, Custody, C3, SCD etc.

 Any Member of the Association who is interested in a post on the General Board or becoming a Local Coordinator please email Louise Beale on firstname.lastname@example.org